tengwenxuan/bouncy-blast/README.md

 ## Contributing

-Feel free to submit issues or pull requests if you have suggestions or improvements for the demo page.
+Feel free to submit issues or pull requests if you have suggestions or improvements for the game.